-In all cases involving the use, possession, and/or distribution of alcohol; controlled, prescription or illegal drugs; drug paraphernalia; over the counter (OTC) medications (without a prescription), and/or drug/alcohol "look-a-likes":
+Parents will be notified by phone and in writing in all cases involving the use, possession, and/or distribution of alcohol, controlled, prescription or illegal drugs, drug paraphernalia including dab pens and electronic devices intended to deliver THC, over the counter (OTC) medications (without a prescription), drug/alcohol "look-a-likes".

-- 1. Parents will be notified by phone and in writing. - 2.
 PINS Petitions may be filed with the Cattaraugus County Probation Department.